What is a Local Area Plan?

 6.Amendment of Local Area Plan

-If the Elected Members decide to amend the LAP other than what is recommended in the Manager's Report, the Planning Authority must publish notice of the proposed amendment or modification not later than 3 weeks after the passing of a resolution to materially alter the plan.
+If the Elected Members decide to amend the LAP other than what is recommended in the Chief Executive's Report, the Planning Authority must publish notice of the proposed amendment or modification not later than 3 weeks after the passing of a resolution to materially alter the plan.

 7. Display of Proposed Amendment